nick12003/create-nick-app/README.md

 # create-nick-app

-This is a CLI tool to create a new project
+This is a CLI tool to create a new project with my favorite configurations.

 ## Usage